ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 However, supporting this raises questions whose answers are not clearly defined or agreed upon yet.
 Right now, pathing is only supported over CID-based Links, such as Tag 42 in CBOR.
-In addition, some HTTP headers regarding caching are based on the CID, and adding pathing for other IPLD Kinds would require additional refactor.
-Adding those changes prematurely, before adding support to [IPLD Patch](https://ipld.io/specs/patch/), may lead to confusion for both the developers and users.
+In addition, some HTTP headers regarding caching are based on the CID, and adding extraction pathings would not be clear.

-We want to support full IPLD pathing support after introducing IPLD Patch, which will be in a future, separate IPIP.
 Giving users the possibility to retrieve JSON, CBOR, DAG-JSON AND DAG-CBOR documents through the gateway is, in itself, a progress and will open the doors for new tools and explorations.

 ### Copyright